 You can also search the most obvious hashtag that relates to your product or service and check out what tags the top posts use.
 But don’t stop there.
 Go to those profiles and look at their growth.
 Have their posts been getting more likes and more comments over time?
 What hashtags are on their most popular posts?
 Moreover, are they also using emojis in their posts?
 Now I’m not saying you need to copy what they’re doing, but other people’s success can be a great source of inspiration for any entrepreneur.

 Don’t rely on just using hashtags on Instagram to gain traction.
 First and foremost, you need to be producing quality material that resonates with your audience enough to sell your products or services.
 Professional, high definition photos stand out.
 Your theme, your tone, and of course, your product itself, all factor in on your success.
 Posting multiple times a day can also increase engagement and reach, but you don’t want to spam your audience.
 On average, top performing brands post about 4.9 times a week.

 Use Post Insights.

 As an Instagram business account, you have access to Post Insights data at the top right of the app.
-Insights breaks down all your customer traffic data, from website clicks to number of impressions and even which days of the week your profile received the most visits, which is invaluable for deciding how often you want to post.
+This analytics tool breaks down all your customer traffic data, from website clicks to number of impressions and even which days of the week your profile received the most visits, which is invaluable for deciding how often you want to post.